Our service is personal, not automated. Not sure which numbers to give? Send all you see on the casing and we'll check for you.

-We aim to respond by email usually within an hour, a little longer at weekends, though some codes do require a little more time to check.
-All our Mercedes codes are at our standard price of £7.95.
+We aim to respond by email within an hour, a little longer at weekends.
+All Mercedes codes are our standard price of £7.95.

-After submitting the form, you will be forwarded to our payments page.
-Note that your request will not be actioned until payment is received.
+After submitting the form, you will be forwarded to our Payments Page.
+Your request will not be actioned until payment is received.
 Our service is inexpensive but it is not free.
-We aim to give a good service to paying customers, with the assurance of our money-back guarantee: If we are not able to supply the factory-set code for your unit, we will explain why and provide options, and we promise to refund you less 95p to cover our payment processing fee.
+We aim to give a good service with the assurance of our money-back guarantee: If we are not able to supply the factory-set code for your unit, we promise to refund you less 95p to cover payment processing.

-Thanks very much Kevin.
 Just tried it in the van and it worked a treat.
 You are a star and I'll have no hesitation recommending your service to others.
-(Denis Mullane, Grundig S4000 in Mercedes Vito)
+Denis Mullane, Grundig S4000 in Mercedes Vito

 Some Mercedes units are extracted not with keys but by first carefully removing the trimplate to reveal two or more torx head screws - you will need a torx T20 screwdriver to undo them, then pull the radio out.

 We cannot decode any of the units fitted to the SMART models.